 Benefits Description You Pay Covered medications and supplies (cont.)
-Covered medications and supplies (cont.)
 Note: Information in the left hand column of the previous page applies here.
-Network Mail Order - the Medco Pharmacy (non-Medicare): Level I (generic drug): \$15 (No deductible) Level III (single-source brand name drug): \$45 (No deductible) Level III (multi-source brand name drug): \$65 (No deductible) Level IV (Specialty Drugs): 25% up to a maximum of \$150 (No deductible) Network Mail Order - the Medco Pharmacy (Medicare): The Plan coordinates benefits with Medicare Part B and Part D coverage.
-To receive your Medicare Part B-eligible medications and supplies by mail, send your mail order prescriptions to the Medco Pharmacy.
-Medco will review the prescriptions to determine if they could be eligible for Medicare Part B coverage.
-When Medicare Part B is primary, contact Medicare at www.medicare.gov/supplier/home.asp or call Medicare Customer Service at 1-800-633-4227 about your options for submitting claims for Medicare-covered medications and supplies, whether you use a Medicare-approved supplier or the Medco Pharmacy.
-Prescriptions typically covered by Medicare Part B include diabetes supplies (test strips and meters), specific medications used to aid tissue acceptance (such as with organ transplants), certain oral medications used to treat cancer, and ostomy supplies.
-Once Medicare Part B pays the claim, it will submit the claim to the Plan for you.
-To receive your Medicare Part D-eligible medications and supplies by mail, send your mail order prescriptions to your Medicare Part Note: If there is no generic equivalent available, you will still have to pay the single-source brand name coinsurance/copay.
+Network Mail Order - the Medco Pharmacy (non-Medicare) (No deductible applies for all Levels): - Level I (generic drug): \$15 - Level II (single-source brand name drug): \$45 - Level III (multi-source brand name drug): \$65 Level IV (Specialty Drugs): 25% up to a maximum of \$150 Network Mail Order - the Medco Pharmacy (Medicare): - The Plan coordinates benefits with Medicare Part B and Part D coverage. - To receive your Medicare Part B-eligible medications and supplies by mail, send your mail order prescriptions to the Medco Pharmacy.
+Medco will review the prescriptions to determine if they could be eligible for Medicare Part B coverage. - When Medicare Part B is primary, contact Medicare at www.medicare.gov/supplier/ home.asp or call Medicare Customer Service at 1-800-633-4227 about your options for submitting claims for Medicare-covered medications and supplies, whether you use a Medicare-approved supplier or the Medco Pharmacy.
+Prescriptions typically covered by Medicare Part B include diabetes supplies (test strips and meters), specific medications used to aid tissue acceptance (such as with organ transplants), certain oral medications used to treat cancer, and ostomy supplies. - Once Medicare Part B pays the claim, it will submit the claim to the Plan for you.
+To receive your Medicare Part D-eligible medications and supplies by mail, send your mail order prescriptions to your Medicare Part D Prescription Drug Plan (PDP).
+If your Medicare Part D PDP is Medco, they will submit a claim first to Medicare and then to the Plan for you.
+If your Medicare Part D PDP is not Medco, you will need to submit a paper claim to the Plan.
+Note: If there is no generic equivalent available, you will still have to pay the single-source brand name coinsurance/copay.
 Note: A separate copay applies per prescription fill.